Studio-PLAYERS/Setroannounce/README.md

 ![image](https://user-images.githubusercontent.com/22276040/185742297-b8aa52b5-6267-4c5e-8e23-2844ac8bf43c.png)

 That’s all.
-I hope you like it! :slight_smile:
+I hope you like it! 😊

 Notice: This resource is provided as-is.
 Do not ask me to make custom edits for your server.
 Only ask questions if they are problems with the resource.